 Stressful conditions in the workplace breed more possibilities for lackluster work ethics and practices.
 Or it could even bring forth more opportunities for work-related injuries.

-A way that many employees deal with burnouts is by taking more days off.
-Whether it is sick days, or showing signs of absenteeism or perpetual tardiness, these signs will hurt the bottom line of the company.
+A way that many employees deal with burnout is by taking more days off.
+Whether it is sick days or showing signs of absenteeism or perpetual tardiness, these signs will hurt the company’s bottom line.

 One large benefit you will experience with lower burnout rates is employee retention.
 People love to work for a company that keeps them happy!
 Stimulation both physically and mentally with recognition and encouragement will lower your employee turnover rate.

-Employee burnouts hurt not only the employees, but the company as well.
-It could be more costly to keep on burned out employees and it’s in the best interest of the company to rectify this situation. atlasGO features a number of employee engagement campaigns that will facilitate this process and return you and your employees back to a happy and healthy state.
+Employee burnouts hurt not only the employees but the company as well.
+It could be more costly to keep on burned-out employees, and it’s in the company’s best interest to rectify this situation. atlasGO features a number of employee engagement campaigns that will facilitate this process and return you and your employees back to a happy and healthy state.

 Written by Jess Lin.